Hawaii Water Quality at a Glance

 Is Hawaii Water Safe to Drink?

-• Military Contamination: Pearl Harbor water system serves 90,000+ people; PFAS detected at multiple military sites across islands
+• Military Contamination: Pearl Harbor water system serves 90,000+ people; PFAS detected at multiple sites; Navy interim treatment plant under construction, expected completion 2026.

-• Chromium-6: Environmental Working Group testing found Honolulu among highest chromium-6 levels in U.S. cities
+• Chromium-6: Environmental Working Group testing found Honolulu among U.S. cities with elevated chromium-6 levels in tap water.

 Advertisement — Report continues below

-Hawaii – The Aloha State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+Hawaii — The Aloha State — Water Quality Report 2026: PFAS Testing, Red Hill Fallout & Safety Across the Islands

 Hawaii’s water infrastructure serves approximately 1.4 million residents across four unique island counties, each managing distinct water supply systems.
-The state’s water sources include groundwater aquifers, surface water reservoirs, rainwater catchment systems, and limited desalination facilities, creating a complex web of interconnected systems vital to island sustainability.
-Hawaii’s geographic isolation requires exceptional water resource management, with over 130 public water systems ranging from Honolulu’s Board of Water Supply serving nearly one million customers to smaller rural systems providing essential services to remote communities.
+The state’s water sources include groundwater aquifers, surface water reservoirs, rainwater catchment systems, and limited desalination facilities.
+Hawaii’s geographic isolation requires exceptional water resource management, with over 130 public water systems ranging from Honolulu’s Board of Water Supply — serving nearly one million customers — to smaller rural systems providing essential services to remote communities.
+See how Honolulu water quality compares to other major U.S. cities, or explore our national water quality overview for broader context.

 Hawaii written in the sand